Have you ever got bored shopping online, tried to close the window and basically been told by the computer that you can’t leave?

 But while Ve uses the sort of tech lingo you see across the industry, it is set apart by its opposition to venture capital funding, boasting in investor documents that eschewing money from VCs avoids “draconian ratchet provisions”, prevents “a race against aggressive funding” and results in “lower bureaucracy”.
 Instead, Ve has built up a shareholder register of over 480 individual investors in the course of raising £55m since its founding in 2009, according to an investor presentation.

-That has allowed Brown to operate a board of directors consisting entirely of his associates and Ve Interactive executives, with little external oversight of activities like the £2.3m borrowed by five Ve directors, including Brown, at the end of 2014.
+That has allowed Brown to operate a board of directors consisting entirely of his associates and Ve Interactive executives, with little external oversight of activities like the £2.3m borrowed by five Ve directors, including Brown, over a number of years prior to the end of 2014*.
 The money was lent to the directors to cover their salaries at times, a move designed to defer salary-related taxes, according to a person with direct knowledge of the matter.
 The money was all repaid by September 2015, according to the company’s 2014 accounts.
 “We have no intention of issuing any [directors’ loans] in the future.
 Furthermore, there is no legal requirement for independent oversight,” Brown said in an email.

 Brown, along with his co-founder Kathy Heslop, have a 10.3 per cent stake in Ve through their UK-based vehicle KMGI Limited, according to the most recent public shareholder register.
 Ve’s 2014 accounts show £770,000 of borrowing by KMGI, which Brown said related to the repayment of costs born by KMGI in Ve’s early years.